SarMi-2000/GMAIL_SPAM_DETECTION/README.md

 ## Dataset

-The dataset used for training and testing the model is stored in the `SPAM.csv`(SPAM.csv) file.
+The dataset used for training and testing the model is stored in the [SPAM.csv](SPAM.csv) file.
 It contains email messages labeled as spam or ham.
 The `type` column contains the labels, which are mapped to binary values (1 for spam, 0 for ham) in the preprocessing stage.

 ## Preprocessing